 Marco first studied archaeology in Italy, then moved to Newcastle where he obtained a PhD based on research into Cypriot archaeometallurgy and experimental archaeology.
 In collaboration with colleagues, he founded the first post-graduate research group on experimental archaeology at Newcastle University.

 In 2018, he joined the team at the Jarrow Hall AngloSaxon Farm, Village and Bede Museum, where he works as Visitor Experience and Volunteer Coordinator, managing experimental projects and research.

 Join Zoom Meeting

 This link will take you straight to the meeting: you don’t need to register in advance.
 The talk begins at 7.30pm, so you should plan to join a few minutes beforehand.
 Everyone will be held in a waiting room until Heather admits the audience at about 7.25 pm.

-We would like to share with you our interest in and enthusiasm for, everything to do with the history of the Till Valley and its river catchment, in north Northumberland.
-However, we are not averse to straying into other areas of the Border lands when it suits us to do so!
+We would like to share with you our interest in and enthusiasm for, everything to do with the history of the Till Valley and its river catchment, in north Northumberland, together with the eastern Border lands, once known as the English and Scottish Marches.

 The website has a dual purpose:-